Tata shortlists WB to set up its small car unit

-Briefing mediapersons about the outcome of the nearly half an hour meeting with the Tata Motors Managing Director, a visibly satisfied Chief Minister said, '' We have been finalising this much sought after project with Tata Motors for more than two months.
-I could not announce it earlier because of the elections.'' ''Though the company is still looking at possible sites, their decision is almost final,'' a beaming Chief Minister told newsmen, only a day after the ruling Left Front won thumping majority in the just concluded state assembly elections.
+Briefing mediapersons about the outcome of the nearly half an hour meeting with Tata Motors Managing Director, a visibly satisfied Chief Minister said, '' We have been finalising this much sought after project with Tata Motors for more than two months.
+I could not announce it earlier because of the elections.'' ''Though the company is still looking at possible sights, their decision is almost final,'' a beaming Chief Minister told newsmen, only a day after the ruling Left Front won thumping majority in the just concluded the state assembly elections.

 He, however, refused to elaborate further on the issue.

 Later, Mr Kant said the company has shortlisted West Bengal, along with two other states, for setting up the proposed new small car unit.

 Tata Motors Managing Director said though he met the Chief Mninster to congratulate him for returning to the power for his party's huge victory, also discussed the possibility of setting up the proposed new plant in the state.